filecoin-project/filecoin-docs/content/en/about-filecoin/managing-assets/index.md

 Never share your seed phrase, password, or private keys.
 Bad actors will often use social engineering tactics such as phishing emails or posing as customer service or tech support to lure users into handing over their private key or seed phrase.

 We do not provide support for any of these wallets.
-We recommend that you use an audited wallet that comes with hardware-wallet integration, such as Glif web wallet.

  Name                                           | Description                                                                                                                          | Audited |